 Tagang system is defined as a smart partnership project (programme) among local community and DOA of Sarawak as the lead agency, in collaboration with other Government agencies and NGO in matters related to protection, rehabilitation, and management of fisheries resources and surrounding river system.
-The main objective of Tagang System is to promote and facilitate the local community related to protection, rehabilitation, and management of fisheries resources and developing market oriented eco-tourism industry through Tagang System.
+The main objective of Tagang System is to promote and facilitate the local community related to protection, rehabilitation, and management of fisheries resources and surrounding system.